theatlasroom/tidbits/languages/ruby.md

 - `gets` retrieves user input, it will automatically add a new line at the end
 - `gsub` global substitution method for replacing using regex
 - `include?` check for an occurence of the argument within the caller
+- `is_a?` checks the type of the argument
 - `length` output the length of the string
 - `print` outputs the arguments to the stdout, it can take a variable number of arguments
 - `puts` outputs the arguments to the stdout and adds a blank line, takes a single argument
 - `.reverse` reverse contents of some data
+- `.sort` used to sort collections
+  - blocks passed into sort need to return 1, 0 or -1
+  - -1 = first parameter is before the second
+  - 0 = parameters are equal
+  - 1 = first parameter after the second
 - `.split` converts a string into an array based on a delimiter
 - `.times` takes a block and will execute it n times
 - `.upcase | .downcase` change the casing of a string